LSU-UE5/UE5-Materials/illumination/README.md

 Add a **Scalar Parameter** node and call it **Emissive Scalar**.
 Set it to **Group** `Base Color` and **Sort Priority** to `3``.
 Add another **Multiply** node and send the **Emissive Scalar** pin to the new **Multiply B** node.
 Highjack the **Base Color | A** pin and send it to the top of the **Multiply** node.
 Send the output to the **ScaleEmissive? | True** pin.
 Send the output of the **ScaleEmissive?** node to the **UseBaseColorAlpha? | True** pin.

-We put this switch before because if you select no alpha channel then you will not get an emissive node and the false pin will only send the static switch wiht `1` and ignore all the other nodes before it.
+We put this switch before because if you select no alpha channel then you will not get an emissive node and the false pin will only send the static switch with `1` and ignore all the other nodes before it.

 ![adjust priotities](images/emissiveScalar.png)